taowangpro/wait/readme.md

 # wait-ui

-> Wait for a certain amount quilt time before calling function execution.
+> Wait for a certain amount quiet time before calling function execution.
 > It is purposely slow down the response for user's interaction.

 # Why